An expert is someone who knows the weaknesses of the system.

 On the other side, trying to integrate non-standard data processing indirectly via its metadata will mostly remain incomplete, can also get very expensive and ultimately leads to new Rube Goldberg »meta«-organizations, with a tangle of new problems (and substantial profits for your agents).

-But the fundamental integration problem can be solved simply and dominantly with vertically integrated network data structures.
-Effective solutions do not even require any metadata integration, because the data networks can be controlled immediately and dynamically.
+The fundamental integration problem, however, can be solved simply and dominantly with vertically integrated network data structures.
+Effective solutions do not even require metadata integration, since data networks can be controlled directly and dynamically.